 “I have to leave my home this weekend – you don’t have to” – Central England Co-op colleagues’ message to public this Easter Bank Holiday weekend

-With the message “I have to leave my home this Easter weekend – you don’t have to”, Natalie Smith, Store Manager at Central England Co-op in Coppice Road, Arnold, hopes to encourage the public only to go out for their groceries or daily exercise, should they need to.
+With the message “I have to leave my home this Easter weekend – you don’t have to”, Tom Sawbridge, Store Manager at Central England Co-op in Main Street, Broughton Astley, hopes to encourage the public only to go out for their groceries or daily exercise, should they need to.

 Central England Co-op’s Retail Heroes have been going above and beyond to support their communities as the ongoing Coronavirus pandemic continues to alter the public’s day to day lives.

-Therefore, Natalie thanked Members and customers for their continued support but urged people not to make unnecessary trips over the Easter Bank Holiday.
+Therefore, Tom thanked Members and customers for their continued support but urged people not to make unnecessary trips over the Easter Bank Holiday.

-She said: “We are proud to serve our local community in Nottingham during these unprecedented times, ensuring they have their food and essentials.
+He said: “We are proud to serve our local community in Leicester during these unprecedented times, ensuring they have their food and essentials.

 “We love seeing our Members and customers in store but I would also encourage everyone to only pop out for their food and essentials and their daily exercise as advised.